 5. How is the Price Calculated?

-Four factors will determine the price of funeral insurance for seniors.
+Four factors will determine the price of funeral insurance for seniors in Texas.

 Health: Your health will dictate what burial insurance plan type you can qualify for.
 The healthier you are, the more economical the premiums will be.